Ariel-Atias/DBProject_215863135_216252031/README.md

 ![DSD](Stage_1/DS_Diagram.png)

-We create a python script the that will generat al the data and records for the tables.
+We create a python script that will generate all the data and records for the tables.
-Here is the python script:

-See the main generator script: [`DataGenerator.py`](Stage_1/DataGenerator.py)
+See the generator script here: [`DataGenerator.py`](Stage_1/DataGenerator.py)

 We run the script, and here is the result: